ToBinio/useful-brush/README.md

 ## features

-* the efficiency enchantment now has an effect on the brush
+* the efficiency enchantment now has an effect on the brush when in mainHand
 * convert mossy blocks to their normal form (sometimes drop moss blocks)
 * convert infested blocks to their normal form
 * brush away dirt, sand, red-sand and gravel (drops some small things)